gorenje/adnetworks/README.md

 difficult to obtain) and providing networks with user tracking data so that they can continue to optimise their campaigns.

-## Importers
+## Features

+This gem provides four main features when dealing with mobile advertising networks (adnetworks):

-- [Spends importers][simp] which retrieve spending reports from various networks.
+1. [Spends importers][simp] which retrieve spending reports from various networks.

-- [Revenue importers][rimp] which retrieve revenue reports from various adnetworks.
+2. [Revenue importers][rimp] which retrieve revenue reports from various adnetworks.

-## API Key Scrapers

-[API Key Scrapers][apsc] aim to obtain the API credentials using the login details of the adnetwork.
+3. [API Key Scrapers][apsc] aim to obtain the API credentials using the login details of the adnetwork.
 That is to say, they automate the retrieval of API credentials from adnetworks where possible.

    So when an adnetwork says something like: ```To obtain your API key, first login, then go to your profile page, then click API key ...``` etc, a scraper will automagically do that to obtain the API credentials.

-## Postbacks

-TODO.
+4. [Postbacks][pblnk] provide callback links for various adnetworks so that user tracking does not come from the mobile application but from a backend server.
+Making the need to integrate a adnetworks [SDK][sdk] redundant.

 ## Integration